Lemon & Raisin Scotch Pancakes

-My favourite shop bought pancakes are fluffy lemon & raisin ones so I thought I’d set about making my own for Pancake Day aka Shrove Tuesday which is next Tuesday 4th March.
+My favourite shop bought pancakes are fluffy Lemon & Raisin Scotch Pancakes so I thought I’d set about making my own for Pancake Day aka Shrove Tuesday.
 It’s the day before Ash Wednesday which is the 1st day of lent – traditionally a time for fasting and penance in the Christian calendar.
 So the idea is to use up all your rich foods like eggs, butter and flour in a feast of pancakes before the start of lent!

-The good thing about these pancakes is that if there’s someone in your family (eg my daughter) who doesn’t like dried fruit then you can just omit it for their portion.
+The good thing about these Lemon & Raisin Scotch Pancakes is that if there’s someone in your family (eg my daughter) who doesn’t like dried fruit then you can just omit it for their portion.
 These pancakes didn’t last long in our house and my daughter had almost eaten hers before I’d got them to the table; but then show me a kid who doesn’t like pancakes!
-We had these pancakes with some delicious home-made Lemon Curd which I shall be posting very soon!
+We enjoyed these pancakes with my Granny’s Quick Lemon Curd!

 To help with my pancake making I was sent 2 very useful items from Oxo to help me.
 The first was the Oxo Goodgrips Batter Dispenser (£8) which I found very useful for dispensing just the right amount of batter onto the griddle, it also had a handy base to rest on.
 The only downside was that some of my fluffy pancake mixture stayed adhered to the inside of the dispenser.
 The second was the Oxo Goodgrips Flip and Fold Omelette Turner (£8) which was also great for flipping my pancakes on my non-stick griddle.
 It has a silicone rounded head which is heat resistant up to 315°C and is dishwasher safe.